 In order to numerically solve the model, we use backwards induction on the value functions.
-The model is solved for males from ages 18 to 35 (16 to 33 for females)16.
-At this final age, we need a terminal condition.
-This terminal condition is determined by solving a slightly modified version of the model for an extra 30 years: After age 35 (33 for females), the marriage market is shut down, but the problems are otherwise the same as the ones described above.
-Agents live until age 65 (63 for females), after which they die with certainty.
+The model is solved for males from ages 18 to 35 (16 to 33 for females).19 At this final age, we need a terminal condition.
+This terminal condition is determined by solving a slightly modified version of the model for an extra 30 years: After age 35 (33 for females), the marriage market is shut down and couples cannot have children anymore, but the problems are otherwise the same as the ones described above.
+Agents live until age 65 (63 for females), after which they die with certainty.20

 We solve two steady states for the model; one that represents the world in 1970 and the other in 2000.
 Most parameters are kept constant for both steady states.
-The only parameters that change are those that govern the variance of income shocks, the gender wage gap, the price of household inputs, and the mean of the marital bliss shock distribution μ{γ} and fertility bliss shock μ{λ} .
+The only parameters that change are those that govern the variance of income shocks, the gender wage gap, the price of household inputs, and the mean of the marital bliss shock distribution μ{γ} and fertility bliss shock $\mu{\lambda,k}$.
 The reason for changing these means across time periods will be elaborated on later.
 A more detailed discussion of how the parameters in the model are calibrated/estimated will now follow.